Delaware Capitol Police

+The Delaware Capitol Police is the law enforcement agency responsible for the Delaware Legislative Hall, the Governor's Mansion, Capitol Complex, and over 80 State Controlled Courts and Buildings in the State of Delaware.
+The Delaware Capitol Police operates under the Delaware Department of Safety and Homeland Security.
+The Delaware Capitol Police is led by a Chief of Police, and employed 80 Officers as of 2022.

+The Delaware Capitol Police are responsible for ensuring the security of all three branches of state government in Delaware.
+Capitol Police Officers have authority statewide, and are certified by Delaware's Council on Police Training.
+As of 2024, the Delaware Capitol Police Budget was $11,670,000.

+History

 The Delaware Capitol Police was founded as a three-man unit in 1965 to deter vandalism at the Legislative Hall, in Dover, Delaware.
 The unit was originally known as Capitol Security.

 Responsibilities were eventually expanded to cover other state-owned properties in Delaware while the unit remained unfunded (being maintained through donations and transfer of equipment from other law enforcement agencies).
 Officers initially received no formal training and were armed only with a nightstick, handcuffs and tear gas.

 In 1974, Delaware Director of Administrative Services Thomas Murray overhauled the organization, providing basic law-enforcement training.
 Having been sworn in as constables, the officers now had the power of arrest on state property.
 New equipment and uniforms were issued at this time and the organization became known as the Capitol Security Police.

 In 1980 the organization adopted its current name.
 Arrest powers were expanded statewide in 1982.
 Further changes in 1995 saw a redesign of the patch worn by officers and integration of communications systems with the Delaware State Police in order to improve response times to emergencies.

 In 2020 the Delaware Capitol Police patch was updated with a new design which is now worn by all Police personnel.